Ali-Jahromi/Certificate_Parsing_MPI/README.md

 * Reading multiple certificates from each file
 * Extracting other certificate parameters from certificates
 * Write the extracted parameters in output files
+* Write a function for certificate parsing to be used multiple times
+* Cleaning up the code
 ------
 Licenced under [MIT Licence](LICENSE).